These application forms assist corporations and other reporters to meet their obligations under the

 National Greenhouse and Energy Reporting Act 2007.

-NGER Guidelines, which are updated annually by the agency.
+NGER Guidelines, which are updated annually by the CER.
 The NGER Guidelines prevail over the Technical Guidelines wherever there is differing guidance.
 Any queries in relation to the Technical Guidelines should be directed to the Department of Climate Change, Energy, the Environment and Water via

 documentasset:NGER Technical Guidelines 2017-18